toobrien/funded_account/readme.md

 Running the `funding` simulation with the default parameters (10,000 accounts, $2,500 profit target, $2,000 trailing drawdown, 5 point profit target and stop loss, etc.) results in a pass rate of around 1.8%, with the average pass requiring around 3 months, incurring around $425 in account payments.

 The `survival` simulation--which uses the same parameters as the `funding` simulation, following 10,000 accounts over a maximum 36 month period--results in around 60-70 passes.
-Around 95-98% of this small group of traders make at least one withdrawal of the worldwide monthly median salary.
-The traders, on average, are able to make one withdrawal.
+Around 95-98% of this small group of traders make at least one withdrawal of the worldwide monthly median salary--and, on average, only one.
 The average gross profit--after fees and profit sharing, is around $1,300-$1,400.
 The best performing account generally lasts apprxoimately 9 months.
 Approximately half of the accounts are able to make one withdrawal, and around 80% of the accounts are able to make two withdrawals.

 # FINAL THOUGHTS